A Perfect Guide for What To Wear Skiing (11 Essential Beginner Ski Gear Items)

 What to Wear Under Your Ski Pants

 So what do you wear under your ski pants?
+Is there specific clothing required for skiing that you should wear?
+YES!
 There are a few fabric options to choose from.
 Let’s explore them now.

 Thermals or Long Johns